I know grief well...

 It was a book I had begun writing during those sleepless nights.
 Now I knew it was my purpose to help other parents navigating similar challenges.

-I was already a certified life and relationship coach and I began helping parents of teen or adult children with mental illness and addiction.
-Then I went deeper, became a certified grief educator.
+I was already a certified life and relationship coach and I began helping parents who have a teen or adult child that has mental illness or addiction.
+Then I went deeper, became certified as a professional certified grief educator.

-Being able to help others who lost a child because of mental illness and addiction gave my life purpose ... and helped me feel more connected with Alex.
+Being able to help parents who are grieving the loss of their child and parents who are experiencing grief when their life is turned upside down because their child has mental illness or addiction, gave my life purpose ... and helped me feel more connected with Alex.

 Life does not always give us what we expect.
 Through my journey I learned how to be present, cherish each opportunity I was given, spend time on what is truly important.